 Recall that the Final Run uses calibrations based on accumulations of match-ups that include the entire current month and data from previous months, while Early and Late Runs necessarily use calibrations based on trailing accumulations of match-ups, since these cannot be computed into the future.
 In addition, the Early Run only has forward propagation of the microwave data (unlike both the Late and Final Runs), and neither has calibration to the monthly gauge data as in the Final Run.
-Both the Early and Late Runs used the latest "seed" calibration files for the Kalman coefficients and the 2BCMB-GMI and HQ-IR calibrations from the Final Run of V06A on 30 April 2019 to begin Initial Processing on 1 May 2019.
-Accordingly, users should expect the estimates in May 2019 to be less accurate than following months of data that will have calibrations fully populated with V06A.
-By contrast, the Final Run does not require a seed file, since the calibrators are spun up to start on 1 June 2019.
+Initially, both the Early and Late Runs used the latest "seed" calibration files for the Kalman coefficients and the CORRA-GMI and HQ-IR calibrations from the Final Run of V06A on 30 April 2019 to begin Initial Processing on 1 May 2019.
+Subsequently, Early and Late datasets computed as Initial Processing before 1 June 2019 were replaced by Retrospective Processing V06B datasets.
+In contrast, the Final Run does not require a seed file, since the calibrators are spun up to start on 1 June 2019.
 Validation results will be posted as they are developed.

-Complete records of all Runs are posted (honoring the necessary latency), labeled as V06A.
+Complete records of all Runs are posted (honoring the necessary latency), labeled as V06B.
 The current retrospective computation starts in June 2000 because the necessary IR data are not presently available until February 2000, and then the calibrators must be spun up.
 It is planned that all three Runs will be retrospectively processed back to the start of TRMM (January 1998) when the requisite data become available.